timescale/docs/migrate/playbooks/rds-timescale-live-migration.md

   --plugin wal2json
 ```

 This command is going to be active during most of the migration process.
-You can
+You should
 run it in the background or use terminal multiplexers like `screen` or `tmux`.

 The `follow` command sets up a replication slot in the source database to stream